 Through the various ID-ASD-PD programs, clients are encouraged to stay in their homes and are given the support they need to be independent.
 When this is no longer possible, there are several residential resources that can provide them with a living environment that meets their needs.

-In addition, if their situation requires it, residents can benefit from the support of various professionals—e.g., psychoeducator, psychologist, occupational therapist, sexologist, and nurse.
+When warranted, residents can also benefit from the support of various professionals (psychoeducator, psychologist, occupational therapist, sexologist, nurse, etc.).

-People that operate these residential resources are selected following a rigorous evaluation process that complies with ministerial standards.
-A number of checks need to be carried out to make sure the person is transferred to a safe environment that is best suited to their needs.
+The selection process for those who operate these resources is thorough and in keeping with ministerial standards.
+A number of checks are also carried out to make sure that the individual is in an environment that is safe and adapted to their needs.

 Our residential resources with continuous assistance (RAC) are for adults living with an intellectual disability or an autism spectrum disorder in addition to a behavioural disorder (BD) or a severe behavioural disorder (SBD).